Motor Finance Commission Disclosure

 Background

 On 1st August 2025, the Supreme Court ruled on the appeal against all three cases heard in the Court of Appeal on 25th October 2024.
 A helpful summary of the ruling can be found here.
-The FCA subsequently confirmed its intention to prepare a redress scheme, with the consultation expected in early October 2025.
-The FCA statement can be found here.
+The FCA subsequently commenced a consultation period from 7th October 2025, ending on 12th December 2025.
+A helpful summary of the proposed redress scheme can be found here.
 DLL continues to monitor for further updates and will update this page as more information becomes available on this topic.

 What is a “credit broker”